-You can find amazing deals for cruises during the off season.
-I see February and September offering grate cruise fare rates.
+You can find amazing deals for cruises during the offseason.
+I see February and September offering great cruise fare rates.
 But with that being said, cheaper fair may mean sketchy weather.
 If you’re cruising through the Caribbean, the discount may be due to the fact that the time just happens to fall during hurricane season.
-If this doesnt seem to bother you then I say go for it!
+If this doesn’t seem to bother you then I say go for it!
 Take advantage of those lower fares.
 The temperature will still be nice!
 Just think you could be sailing in the Caribbean in January while your friends back at home are covered in 10 inches of snow!

 Bring Extra Money

 A rumor you’ve probably heard is that cruises include everything you need.
 Not necessarily.
 I did mention that cruises are a great value compared to your traditional vacations because it does include your room, entertainment and food.
 There are extra costs that you should be made aware of.
 You need to bring along money for drinks in the mini bar (this includes spirits, wine, soft drinks and bottled water), souvenirs, and specialty restaurants.
 Also excursions on the island are not included.
 Getting off the ship and walking around is great but if you have no planned activities there is not a lot you can do but walk around the port and stores.
 In other words, when planning your first cruise, make sure you add money for island excursions into your budget.